ralphje/imagemounter/docs/index.rst

 imagemounter
 ============
-imagemounter is a command-line utility and Python package to ease the mounting and unmounting of EnCase, Affuse and dd disk images.
-It supports mounting disk images using xmount (with optional RW cache), affuse and ewfmount;
-detecting DOS, BSD, Sun, Mac and GPT volume systems; mounting Ext, UFS, LUKS and NTFS volumes; detecting (nested) LVM volume systems and mounting its subvolumes; and reconstructing RAID arrays.
+imagemounter is a command-line utility and Python package to ease the mounting and unmounting of EnCase, Affuse, vmdk and dd disk images (and other formats supported by supported tools).
+It supports mounting disk images using xmount (with optional RW cache), affuse, ewfmount and vmware-mount; detecting DOS, BSD, Sun, Mac and GPT volume systems; mounting FAT, Ext, XFS UFS, HFS+, LUKS and NTFS volumes, in addition to some less known filesystems; detecting (nested) LVM volume systems and mounting its subvolumes; and reconstructing RAID arrays.

 In its default mode, imagemounter will try to start mounting the base image on a temporary mount point,